iov-one/docs/docs/weave/tutorial/11-cron.md

 }
 ```

-As you can see there is no authentication check,

 This handler will receive the `DeleteArticleMsg`, delete the article from the store using the
 article ID data that is passed along with the message.